Oxford Vascular Study

 How do we store and use this information?

-If study participants decide they no longer want their study data to be linked in this way they can withdraw from this follow-up, without affecting their current medical care in any way, by contacting Dr Louise Silver at:
+If you decide you no longer want your study data to be linked in this way you can withdraw from this follow-up, without affecting their current medical care in any way, by contacting Dr Louise Silver at:

 Dr Louise Silver